nimisis/BibleMesh-iOS/README.md

 ## BibleMesh-iOS

-An iOS application based on the Readium SDK for reading ePub files.
+An iOS application based on the Readium iOS app https://github.com/readium/SDKLauncher-iOS used for reading ePub files.

 ## How to get source from github